AND102-Project/Game-Scout/README.md

 **Required Features**

 1. Display a list of games on sale from various platforms
-2. Save Favorates and Notify when deals are avalible
+2. Save Favorites and Notify when deals are available
-3. Display Details about game and where it can be purchaed
+3. Display Details about game and where it can be purchased

 **Optional Features**

 1. Login page with google authentication
 2. Search function to find specific games
-3. Suggestions based on favorated games (catagories)
+3. Suggestions based on favored games (categories)

 ### 2. Screen Archetypes